Security & Authentication

 * **`UseIdentity`**: Registers Elsa's built-in identity system

-* **`UseDefaultAuthentication`**: Enables API key and JWT bearer authentication
+* **`UseDefaultAuthentication`**: Enables JWT bearer and API-key authentication from the `Authorization` header

 ### Minimal appsettings.json Structure